-The all-inclusive concept isn't as widespread as it is in the Caribbean, but there are a few places where you can hide away for a week and not worry about a single decision.
+The all-inclusive concept isn't as widespread here as it is in the Caribbean, but there are a few places where you can hide away for a week and not worry about a single decision.
 Though there are notable exceptions, compared with pousadas, beach resorts can sometimes come off a bit cookie-cutter in Brazil and would be an odd choice for most visitors save those desperate for distractions for their kids.
 Note that English won't always be as present as it is in more well-to-do pousadas.

-Beach Resort Resources:
+Brazil Beach Resort Resources:

 Over the last few years, Brazil has become a very expensive country to visit.
-Tourists don't often think about it, but sometimes renting an entire home is more economical than a resort or pousada depending on how many people are in your group or how many rooms you might be looking for.
+Tourists don't often think about it, but sometimes renting an entire home is more economical than a resort or pousada depending on how many people are in your group and how many rooms you might be looking for.
 And Brazilian beach homes are most often where the country's architecture and style hog the spotlight in extraordinary fashion.

 The advantage of a private home is two-fold.
 Obviously, you are paying for a far more private and intimate experience, and homes are often located in far more remote areas to really give you a sense of getting away from it all (take a look at Casa Cairucu near Paraty, for example).
 And let's not forget the best part: A private home will often come with a personal maid and chef included in the price!

-Vacation Rental Resources:
+Brazil Vacation Rental Resources:

 While you can visit the Amazon in Peru and Colombia, the bulk of the world's largest tropical rain forest is in Brazil, and it is here where jungle infrastructure is the most advanced.
 Rustic jungle lodges like Anavilhanas Jungle Lodge inside the Mamiraua Reserve or the stilted high-end jungle bungalows at Juma Lodge offer some of Brazil's most special experiences, and most set excellent examples in sustainability as well.
 There's no better way to access less trampled paths of the Amazon, where you can spot plentiful wildlife, rare birds and exotic flora.
-There is something to be said both for falling asleep and waking up to nothing but the sounds of the jungle.
-You can also spend the night on an Amazon riverboat (for more details, see Getting Around Brazil).
+There is something to be said for both falling asleep and waking up to nothing but the sounds of the jungle.
+You can also spend the night on an Amazon riverboat (for more details, see Getting Around Brazil: Transportation).

 Matuete is a travel specialist that can help organize custom jungle trips for folks who are uneasy about booking their own lodge (particularly those who might not be into the idea of roughing it with mosquitoes and hammocks).

-Jungle Lodge Resources:
+Brazil Jungle Lodge Resources: